larsll/larsll-deepracer-imu-pkg/README.md

 The `imu_pkg` specifically depends on the following ROS 2 packages as build and run dependencies:

-1. `deepracer_interfaces_pkg`: This package contains the custom message and service type definitions used across the AWS DeepRacer core application.
+1. `geometry_msgs`: This package contains the messages for geometric messages.
 1. `sensor_msgs`: This package defines messages for commonly used sensors, including cameras and scanning laser rangefinders.

 Additionally the following Python Packages are needed: